 Buried cable under a driveway or path

-- If there is a hard surface like concrete from the road side to your property, your LFC may use machinery to drill or dig a trench to bury the new Fibre cabling.
+- If there is concrete from the road side to your property, they may drill or dig a trench to bury the new Fibre cabling.

-- If drilling's needed, your installers will drill a temporary hole at each end of your driveway to pull the Fibre cable through.
+- The installers may drill a temporary hole at each end of your driveway to pull the Fibre cable through.

-- If your driveway needs trenching, installers can cut through the top layer, or make a narrow cut to lay cables.
+- If your driveway needs trenching, installers can cut through the top layer to lay cables.

 Fixed to a fence, driveway, or retaining wall

 - If there's a strong enough surface between your house and the road, your Fibre cable can be attached to it.
 This surface could be the edge of a driveway, retaining wall or a fence.
 It’s a good option if you don’t want any digging.

 - The Fibre cable is lightweight, ultaviolet (UV) stable and approximately 7mm in diameter.
 It's very strong and is very hard to damage.

 If your installation becomes non-standard, a Spark representative will be in touch.
 A quote will be supplied for this work.
 It will need to be approved before the work can begin.